-Is this the best Small-Cap fund for your income portfolio?
+Is This The Best Small-Cap Fund For Your Income Portfolio?

 RVT has had a good year.
 It has beaten both the large-cap market (represented here by the SPDR S&P 500 Trust ETF (SPY)) and the iShares S&P Small-Cap 600 Value ETF (IJS).

 Over the past five years RVT has lagged both SPY and IJS.
 It held its own against the ETFs through 2015.
 But the weak market that followed was especially hard on both small-cap and value stocks, which took its toll on RVT's performance.
 The fund turned in a nice recovery in 2016 and, unlke IJS, has continued to perform well for the current year.
-It now stand less than six percentage points behind IJS on total return for the five years.

 On the funds website, the sponsor notes monthly rolling returns in comparison to the Russell 2000 small-cap index.
 On this basis RVT has beaten the benchmark for 62% of all five-year periods and 59% of all one year periods since its inception.